6 August 2020

 The NCN needed a regular communication channel to reach to everyone easily, and quickly.
 One that also involved little cost nor set up and would be familiar and easy to use.
 Effective communication was of utmost importance, especially in ensuring the success of the network.

-Another team member who had been volunteering to organise the NCN with Kerry suggested using SMS.
+Another team member who had been volunteering to organize the NCN with Kerry suggested using SMS.
 She had previously engaged in some international aid crisis work that had used text messaging services to great success.
 Kerry had also worked at a business who used SMS to communicate with customers through a cloud-based subscription service.

 “It was really miraculous by the time you came along that our communication needs were really tough.
 And having the support from you guys has made us able to communicate with the people who had registered and the coordinators in a way we just couldn’t before.”